Mountain Course & Activity Locations

 - How long does a half day session last?
 Answer - up to four hours but most groups get up Stickle Ghyll in much less time.

 - Are there any discounts on your price?
 Answer - yes.
-Our price per person for a minimum group size of two is £45.00, bring more than six persons and the price falls by a further £5, bring more than eleven persons and the price falls by a further £5 to our minimum price per person of £35.00.
+Our price per person for a minimum group size of two is £50.00 each, bring more than two persons and the price falls to £45 each.
+Bring more than six persons and the price drops to £40.00 each.
+Bring eleven persons and the price falls by a further £5 to our minimum price per person of £35.00.
 Children under 16 also receive a discount.
 Please contact us to enquire.

 - We've booked & paid, but the weather's too cold or wet for our session to run.
 What happens to our payment?
 Answer - If we are unable to run your session due to the conditions, then you can either reschedule to another time; or, receive a full refund of your payment.